Dive into CFRunLoop

 waiting for an event, must callCFRunLoopSourceSignal(_:)

-to tell the run loop that the source is ready to fire.
+to tell the run loop that the source is ready to fire. - custom input source that allows you to perform a selector on any thread.
+Like

 - When a source is ready to fire, some part of the